Lipe-lx/NeuralRate-MCP/docs/frontend.md

 - `automation_sessions`

 Funding intent is not part of the production onboarding UI.
 The vault can receive any amount directly whenever the user chooses, and live funding telemetry is derived from on-chain balance reads rather than an extra signed mutation in the activation path.

+When the Mantle Sepolia demo profile includes `NEURALRATE_USDY_TOKEN_ADDRESS`, the same telemetry surface also tracks Mock USDY balances for the agent Safe vault.

 Legacy direct-signer or module-only runtime fallback is not a supported onboarding success path.
 If Safe7579, the delegate validator, the vault module, the execution guard, or required guard trust settings are missing, onboarding should fail as a release/configuration error.